Randi Zuckerberg's pop-up kitchen serves up tech for kids

 These are some of the activities at Sue's Tech Kitchen, a STEM-inspired pop-up exhibit run by Randi Zuckerberg.
 The concept hopes to get kids excited about science and tech.

-Zuckerberg, who is the CEO of Zuckerberg Media and sister of Facebook (FB, Tech30) founder Mark Zuckerberg, has created 25 experiences inside the space.
+Zuckerberg, who is the founder and CEO of Zuckerberg Media, has created 25 experiences inside the space.

 Related: Girl Scouts add 23 STEM badges